 Is there anything else I need to have done in my property?

 It is a legal requirement to have all the elements in your electrical installation such as light fittings, circuit breakers and plug sockets tested through EICR.
 You must have this done every five years.

-If you own an HMO or have properties in Scotland, you also must get electrical equipment testing (also known as PAT testing) carried out too.
+If you own properties in Scotland, you also must get electrical equipment testing (also known as PAT testing) carried out too.
 If you are in England or Wales, you do not have to get testing done, but it can be a good way of showing your tenants you are keeping them safe.

 Need help with a fire safety risk assessment?